ajms/cell_detection/README.md

 poetry install
 ```

-`orderless_levelsets.py` implements an orderless segmentation method
+`orderless_levelsets.py` implements an orderless image loss function for segmentation
+`segmentation.py` runs the orderless segmentation method
-`main.py` contains the class for reading and preprocessing the imagesn
+`image_loader.py` contains the class for reading and preprocessing the images